openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_execute.rst

 Description
 ***********

-The EX_STAGE module implements ...
-TO BE COMPLETED
+The EX_STAGE module is a logical stage which implements the execute stage.
+It encapsulates the following functional units:
+ALU, Branch Unit, CSR buffer, Mult, load and store and CVXIF.

 The module is connected to:

+* ID_STAGE module provides scoreboard entry.
-* TO BE COMPLETED
+*

 .. include:: port_ex_stage.rst